October 4, 2021

 East Woods: In the East Woods, the sugar maple (Acer saccharum) steals the show.
 Every autumn, the woods on the East Side are set ablaze in orange and yellow.
 (East Side; Main Route road; Parking Areas from P-6 through P-13 provide good places to start a walk)

 Ginkgo Collection: Ginkgos enjoy the distinction of being the only surviving species of the Ginkgo family.
 The Ginkgo tree can live for hundreds of years, reach impressive sizes, and has unique fan-shaped leaves that display breathtaking colors.
 “Ginkgo Drop Day” is when the leaves of a Ginkgo tree suddenly drop all at once, Rollinson said.
 “It’s fun to watch and photograph the yellow leaves raining down — if you get the time right,” she said.
 (East Side; Ginkgo Collection, located near the Japan Collection, along the edge of the Main Route road.)

 Meadow Lake Trail: This paved half-mile trail adjacent to the Visitor Center loops around tranquil Meadow Lake with visions of red, yellow, and burgundy displayed by maples, river birch, and a variety of oaks.
 The lake’s native grasses also put on a beautiful fall display.
-As a bonus, the trail features the iconic Human+Nature sculpture Hallow, as well as the Scarecrow Trail, a display of several handmade scarecrows by local Scout Troops (only in October).
 (East Side; Parking Areas P-1 or P-2)